 Day 1 led me to the verse, Mark 1:35, “Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where he prayed.”
 There are some great things in this verse to walk away with:

-Very early in the morning – Jesus didn’t wait to squeeze his time praying in as he fell into bed at night, he made a point to get up “very early… while it was still dark”.
+Jesus didn’t wait to squeeze his time praying in as he fell into bed at night.
+He made a point to get up “very early… while it was still dark”.
 When I push off my time to read the Bible and pray, a lot of days, I don’t end up getting around to it.

-I like to use “I am tired” as an excuse to hit the snooze button.
-There are a million reasons for this: I stayed up too late, the kids woke up a hundred times during the night, it’s too cold, the blankets are “just right”….
-If you read the verses before Mark 1:35 you find that Jesus had a busy day the day before.
-He ended his day by having lots people come to him after the sun had already set, and he healed them.
-I would think this might make Jesus tired, but he got up “very early” the next morning anyway.
+I like to use the excuse that “I’m too tired” so I can hit the snooze button.
+There are a million reasons for this: I stayed up too late, the kids woke up a hundred times during the night, it’s too cold, the blankets are “just right”… If you read the verses before Mark 1:35 you find that Jesus had a busy day the day before.
+He ended his day by having lots of people come to him after the sun had already set, and he healed them.
+I would think this might make Jesus tired.
+BUT, he got up “very early” the next morning anyway.

 How early did he get up?
 We don’t really know, but we do know that it “was still dark” outside.
 I think that Jesus did this because he knew he needed that time to pray.
 It was a priority to him, so he made sure it happened.
 He got up while others were still sleeping and before the demands of the new day pulled him away.

 I have found that one of my best places is to stay right in bed.
 Wait, didn’t I just say to get up out of bed?
 That’s right, but I think you can do both.
-I wake up, move around a little, turn on my lamp and sit back in bed (not lay down) and begin my time with God.
-This way if my children are awake they can be in the living room or kitchen and I can still have quiet time.
+I wake up, move around a little, turn on my lamp and sit back in bed (not lay down), and begin my time with God.
+This way if my children are awake they can be in the living room or kitchen and I can still have a quiet time.
 My husband is sleeping and not a distraction.

 The guide also has me record each day a few areas that I saw God answer prayers in the day before.
 This was a little bit of a struggle the first day and that made me realize that I am not being as thankful as I should be.
-Even when life is rough, God is faithful and anyone can find something to be thankful for each day because God is always moving, we just need to take notice.
+Even when life is rough, God is faithful and anyone can find something to be thankful for each day because God is always moving.
+We just need to take notice.

 That’s a great question!
 A “quiet time” or “devotion time” is just simply a time to find a quiet place and study the Bible and pray.
-The Bible was written so many years ago, but is still so relevant to life today.
-I have experienced countless time where God “speaks to me” through the Bible.
+The Bible was written so many years ago but is still so relevant to life today.
+I have experienced countless times where God “speaks to me” through the Bible.
 This isn’t me hearing his voice, it’s as simple as a verse or two really jumping out with meaning to a situation in life when I have read the same verse many times before and noticed nothing.

 Interested in more resources on having a quiet time with God?
 Let me know, leave a message or send me an email.
 I would be happy to help or to point you to someone who can.